Frequently Asked Questions

 Students are required to have health insurance to cover other charges accrued during health visits at Student Health, such as immunizations, lab tests, physicals, or procedures.
 Charges may be placed on your U-Bill.

 The University of Iowa supports your compliance with public health measures recommended to control the spread of communicable illnesses.
 Student Health does not routinely provide medical documentation of illnesses, however the university provides guidance on class absences on the Office of the Registrar website, including a form that can be submitted to your instructor.
-Information for students missing class due to COVID-19 can also be found on this page.
+Information for students missing class due to illness can also be found on this page.

 Contact your instructor(s) as soon as possible regarding make-up work.
 You may use your MyChart to acquire documents regarding medical visits.
 If you need additional help with this process, please contact the Office of the Dean of Students Student Care and Assistance team.